giuliodondi/kOS-ShuttleEntrySim/README.md

 # Remarks

 These scripts have been tested in Kerbal Space Program 1.8.1 and 1.9.1.
-They are designed to do one single thing: to provide deorbit and reentry guidance for the Space Shuttle System in RSS/Realism Overhaul.
+They are designed to provide deorbit and reentry guidance for the Space Shuttle System in RSS/Realism Overhaul.
 The script was originally engineered for DECQ's Shuttle.
 Support was added for different spacecraft by means of configuration files in the **Scripts/Shuttle_entrysim/VESSELS** directory.

 The scripts are not calibrated to work in stock KSP or with anything other than Space Shuttle-like vehicles.
-I'm positive they can be modified accordingly but it's not a trivial task.
+I'm fairly sure they can be modified accordingly but it's not a trivial task.
 I do not play stock KSP and do not plan on ever releasing a version of these scripts for it.

-This code is provided as is, please keep in mind I am not a professional programmer nor an experienced mod maker.
-The script has most likely has several bugs within that I didn't discover with enough testing, and is certainly not the most efficient way to implement this kind of functionality.
+This code is provided as is, it is not the most elegant or efficient way to implement this functionality and it is not as robust as I'd like, meaning your mileage will vary depending on how you set everything up.
+Even I occasionally see some surprises

 I encourage bug reports or improvement suggestions, although I make no promise to act on them promptly or ever.
 I will not be available around the clock to help you get it working, I do not have the time unfortunately.